kidatsy/LocationShare/documentation/the_plan.md

 Chris will set up everything, just push and use environment variables for things.

+realtime update for all the location information

+delete anything older than 48 hours only

 Frontend:

 - bootstrap dashboard like
 - user accounts
 - no high level statistics

+SMS features:

+- because we are getting permission from the browser this is a different experience - Make sure to describe in the message what's happening in the link.